DNS Zone Declarations and Options

 While options and other named.conf parameters described below relate to the configuration and operational parameters of the DNS service, the zone declaration statements identify the zones with which the DNS service on this server is configured.
 Each zone statement identifies the name and type of the zone.
 The name corresponds to the zone name within the DNS domain tree, while type may be one of the following:

-• slave - this zone is authoritative for the given zone name, but it retrieves its copy of the zone from another DNS server, usually that configured with the copy of the zone as type master, though slaves can also retrieve copies from other slaves.
+- secodary - this zone is authoritative for the given zone name, but it retrieves its copy of the zone from another DNS server, usually that configured with the copy of the zone as type primary, though secondaries can also retrieve copies from other secondaries.

-• static-stub - new in BIND 9.8.0, the static-stub zone type is like a stub zone in that it contains only NS (and glue) records for the zone, but these records are configured within the server options (statically), not via zone transfer from a master server.
+- static-stub - the static-stub zone type is like a stub zone in that it contains only NS (and glue) records for the zone, but these records are configured within the server options (statically), not via zone transfer from a master server.

-• delegation-only - this zone provides referrals to DNS servers further down the domain tree and not direct resolution.
+- delegation-only - Removed in BIND 9.20. this zone provides referrals to DNS servers further down the domain tree and not direct resolution.
 This zone type was introduced primarily for TLD zones (e.g., .com, .net, etc.).

 The general format of the zone statement within the named.conf file is: